mirkolagnese/movie-catalog/README.md

 for presentation purposes, responses will have a minimum set of fields populated in the ``getAll`` endpoints to keep the consumption on the API human-readable.
 All the details will be shown in the specific ``getById`` endpoints.

-The application will make use of JPA.
+The application makes use of JPA.
 Persistence is handled by on-file H2 database, so that the application can be portable and deployed without any further dependency.
 Given the simplicity of the problem at hand and the lack of complex data formats, H2 is the preferred choice, although with its limitations.

-In relation to this exercise, the consistency and referential integrity of the data stored will be integrally handled by JPA.
-Once the relationships are defined properly and the cascading mechanism are set correctly, there is no need to handle such scenarios at business logic / domain level (i.e. _Movie_ deletion deletes all _Ratings_).
+In relation to this exercise, the consistency and referential integrity of the data stored are integrally handled by JPA.
+Once the relationships are defined properly and the cascading mechanisms are set correctly, there is no need to handle such scenarios at business logic / domain level (i.e. _Movie_ deletion deletes all _Ratings_).

 Given the nature of the problem, and in order to provide a usable API not coupled with the implementation of the persistence layer, a rough, unstructured decoupling mechanism between the presentation and persistence layer is created, at domain level.

-For the same reason, no beans will be drafted as interface/implementation (i.e. Rest controllers, service classes).
+For the same reason, no beans are drafted as interface/implementation (i.e. REST controllers, service classes).
 This is just to avoid excessive scaffolding whilst retaining readability.

 Unit tests will only cover the service and controller classes, as, provided that the persistence layer is defined